Countryside in Crete

 en, ru

-Full-Day Crete wine tasting and 4x4 off-road tour
+Full-day Crete wine-tasting and 4x4 off-road tour

 This full-day guided tour is all about getting to grips with a few of Crete's most popular local products, olive oil and wine.
 You'll learn how both are made, and you'll get to sample some for yourself, all while travelling between stops in the back of a 4x4.
 Ioannis, one of our expert local guides says “in my opinion, there's no better way to understand the culture of a destination than by meeting the people who make local produce.
 They know the area better than anyone, and the produce is a reflection of the culture.”You'll kick things off at the Terra Creta Olive Mill.
 Here, you'll see how olives are turned into oil before a tasting session.
 Then, you'll be welcomed into a boutique winery for a tour of the grounds and, of course, to sample the wines produced here.
 You'll learn about the different grape varieties, including some experimental wines made from rare grapes.
 Next, you'll continue to the village of Ano Vouves, home to an ancient olive tree – it's thought to be between 2,000 and 4,000 years old, but it still produces olives to this day.Afterwards, you'll set off on an off-road adventure in a 4x4 towards the mountain village of Sebronas.
 As you zoom through the gorge, you'll see pretty chapels, vineyards and olive groves – and you'll have time to snap a few photos along the way.
 Then, once you've worked up your appetite, you'll stop for lunch at a small village tavern, where you'll tuck into some traditional dishes.